Emily sat cross-legged on

 Emily came to a halt and bent over with her hands on her knees, trying to catch her breath.
 "What do you mean, 'took my time'?
 I ran all the way here!"

-"The correct time to be here would have been about twenty minutes ago so we could have found it together," replied Gwen excitedly.
+"You shoulda been here about twenty minutes ago so we could've found it together," replied Gwen.

 "This way."
 Gwen ran through the open gate with Emily following close behind.
-The pathways through the junkyard were lined with a wide array of items; from keyboards to blenders, from paintings to bird cages, from monitors to holo-projectors.
+The pathways through the junkyard were lined with a vast array of forgotten relics; from keyboards to blenders, from paintings to bird cages, from monitors to holo-projectors.
 Emily loved rummaging through the piles of broken machinery, finding gadgets she could tinker with or discover a new use for.

 Gwen led her down a twisting path through the electronics and general waste to the old ship parts.
 "So dad just got a new load of scrap in from the shipyard, including..."